Tattoos at work: Is a tattoo policy even needed?

 Showcasing creativity and building relatability

-Allowing visible body art can actually help build credibility in creative fields.
+Allowing visible body art can help build credibility in creative fields.
 Well-done and creative body art can reflect well on employees in creative fields like cosmetology, graphic design, and more.
 Customers may also find employees more relatable if they are able to showcase more of their personalities at work through visible tattoos, accessories, or interesting hair colors.

 Stereotypes about tattoos may not reflect on the employer